-From here on in (after Mike is hired) much of the dramatic tension of the show focuses on the relationship between the traditional ‘real’ law practitioner, Harvey, and the ‘fake’ lawyer, MIke.
+From here on in (after Mike is hired) much of the dramatic tension of the show focuses on the relationship between the traditional ‘real’ law practitioner, Harvey Specter, and the ‘fake’ lawyer, Mike.
 There are several times that the question of what it means to be a lawyer in today’s age are brought up.
-Though Mike never went to law school, he knows every aspect of clauses and contract and has passed The bar (the creators of IBM’s Watson have suggested their version of legal intelligence could pass the bar ‘without a second’s thought’).
+Though Mike never went to law school, he knows every aspect of clauses and contract and has passed the bar (the creators of IBM’s Watson have suggested their version of legal intelligence could pass the bar ‘without a second’s thought’).

 Mark Rogowsky, writer and former communications lead at Uber (Uber is a big AI user) says that Mike’s abilities are not so far fetched—and superbly suited to law and contracts (of the type LawGeex Contract approval is trained in, based on a corpus of hundreds of thousands of contracts).

 Rogowky says: “Mike Ross, a fictional character who never attended a day of law school as far as we know, has an eidetic (often called photographic) memory of a very advanced type.
 He can read large volumes of information and also process it.

 “This makes him very well equipped, for example, to learn contract law, which is mostly about a lot of rules and their application in specific contexts.
 He similarly has the ability to read scores of existing briefs and other legal filings and rapidly understand what is in them.
 Since we are led to believe he is also intelligent, it shouldn’t be stunning that he can apply his (1) knowledge of the rules and regulations against (2) existing successful templates of the work product he is supposed to produce.”